 Other mothers do pay for this care.
 A fellow single mom who lives in Chicago is forced to pay $20 to a sitter every weekday afternoon her 12-year-old daughter has tennis practice at courts inside of her gated community, located 1/4 a mile from her front door.
 The tennis program's policy is that the kids cannot leave unattended by an adult.
 Since the going rate in this urban area is $20 per hour, and the sitter charges a one-hour minimum, this mom (who works like 70 percent of U.S. mothers of minor-aged children), forks over the sum.

 Example 2: At age 11, instead of being coddled by my own single mom, not only would I spend hours at home alone or with my younger brothers, I sometimes babysat young kids.
 Babies, even.
-Because I was young, I would be paid a nominal sum, say $5 per hour in today’s dollars — which was a great help to many parents of young children who did indeed need child care.
+Because I was young, I would be paid a nominal sum, say $5 per hour in today's dollars — which was a great help to many parents of young children who did indeed need child care.
 By age 12, I had a summer job detasseling corn for minimum wage.
 Today, many parents would believe an 11-year old needs a sitter, as does the younger child, of course.
-So now, between those two families, instead of total output being $6 per hour, the total is $30 per hour for sitters.
+So now, between those two families, instead of total output being $5 per hour, the total is $30 per hour for sitters ($15 per hour x 2 families — the skyrocketing rate for babysitters is yet another example of our collective heightened value of safety for our kids).

 Example 3: Since we have determined that an 11-year-old is too young to be alone, and therefore earn money at a part-time job, that thrusts more spending pressure on the tweens parents, just as the cost of extracurriculars, clothes, devices and other expenses skyrockets year-after-year.